leanprover-community/aesop/README.md

 that they have the same priority and use the same builder options.
 Otherwise, Aesop will consider these rules the same and arbitrarily pick one.

-By default, the `aesop` tactic uses the `builtin` and `default` rule sets.
+Out of the box, Aesop uses the default rule sets `builtin`, `default` and `local`.
 The `builtin` set contains built-in rules for handling various constructions (see below).
 The `default` set contains rules which were added by Aesop users without specifying a rule set.
+The `local` set contains rules from `(add ...)` clauses.

 ### The `@[aesop]` Attribute